Simple Whole Roasted Chicken Recipe with Lemon

 By the way, if you have the time, refrigerate the seasoned chicken, uncovered, for an hour, or overnight.
 This is basically dry brining which will help the skin become extra crisp and the meat extra juicy.

-Then we stuff the cavity with a whole garlic head that has been halved as well as a lemon cut into quarters.
+Then we stuff the cavity with a whole garlic head cut in half as well as a lemon cut into quarters.
 You can stick with our method or try adding a spice rub or fresh herbs to the cavity as well.
 Finally, you can roast the chicken on top of vegetables — in our photos, we roasted ours on top of onions.

 Recipe updated, originally posted September 2009.
 Since posting this in 2009, we have tweaked the recipe to be more clear. – Adam and Joanne